gravitational/teleport/rfd/0080-yubikey-piv.md

 We will also provide the user with the `--piv-slot-overwrite` flag to skip the prompts above.

-Note that we do not give user's the option to reuse a specific slot for multiple `tsh` login sessions or other appliations.
+Note that we do not give user's the option to reuse a specific slot for multiple `tsh` login sessions or other applications.
 Doing so would increase the overall complexity of the system, and could lead to issues like:
  - race conditions between reads/writes to a slot's login session certificate
  - using the same key for clusters/users with differing PIN/touch policy requirements.
 This would require more granular error messages, prompts, etc. and would lead to a more complicated UX than desired
  - a key's life cycle is not determinant, so its unclear how long to store a key's attestation